This post may contain affiliate links, view our disclaimer for details.

 Transfer the lavender syrup to a clean, sealable airtight container or jar.

-๐ TIP: for the best results, make sure the container has been sterilized or cleaned very well prior to filling it.
+For the best results, make sure the container has been sterilized or cleaned very well prior to filling it.
 This will help the syrup last longer.

 Let the syrup cool completely at room temperature.
 Once cooled, transfer the syrup to the fridge.